[Acoustic Guitar Chords] > How to Play the B7 Chord (Technique, Variations and Exercises)

 - Rinse and repeat

 Aside from this exercise, I often recommend practicing switching between chords quickly to get a feel for the way they transition between one another.
-Once you’ve made your way through a few of the chord guides, you’ll know quite a few chords that you can switch between.

 B7 Chord, Check!
 What’s Next?